cs210/Pivot/README.md

 ## Features Overview
 ### Web Portal
 We created a web portal for users to upload their videos.
-It includes authentication, AWS S3 storage for the videos, and other features documented in the github issues.
+It includes authentication, supabase storage for the videos, and other features documented in the github issues.

 See more in `webapp`.